SallyChen1901/EnergyPlus-Intro-Guide/README.md

 # Directory Descriptions

 1. EnergyPlus User Guide
+   - Inside this directory, there're two files.
+The pdf file provides detailed description, while the power point is more like an outline of the pdf guide.
    - This guide include introduction to basics of EnergyPlus.
 It also includes a description of the overall building scheme of an EnergyPlus model.
 For more detailed descriptions of specific step or for an example, please see Example directory.
 1. HVAC System;
 2. Construction;